Abhijit-wagh2/Mauli_Construction/README.md

 plaintext
 Copy code

-# Start the backend server:
-`npm run server`

-# Start the frontend development server:
-1 `cd client`
-2 `npm start`
-Open your browser and navigate to http://localhost:3000 to view the application.

 Usage
 Register a new user account or login with existing credentials.
 Navigate through the app to perform CRUD operations on the data.